docker/buildx/README.md

 - `docker` - No driver options
 - `docker-container`
-  - `image` - Sets the container image to be used for running buildkit.
+  - `image=IMAGE` - Sets the container image to be used for running buildkit.
-  - `network` - Sets the network mode for running the buildkit container.
+  - `network=NETMODE` - Sets the network mode for running the buildkit container.
   - Example:
     ```
     --driver docker-container --driver-opt image=moby/buildkit:master,network=host
     ```
+- `kubernetes`
+  - `image=IMAGE` - Sets the container image to be used for running buildkit.
+  - `namespace=NS` - Sets the Kubernetes namespace.
+Defaults to the current namespace.
+  - `replicas=N` - Sets the number of `Pod` replicas.
+Defaults to 1.
+  - `rootless=(true|false)` - Run the container as a non-root user without `securityContext.privileged`.
+[Using Ubuntu host kernel is recommended](https://github.com/moby/buildkit/blob/master/docs/rootless.md).
+Defaults to false.
+  - `loadbalance=(sticky|random)` - Load-balancing strategy.
+If set to "sticky", the pod is chosen using the hash of the context path.
+Defaults to "sticky"

 #### `--leave`